 Syntax<cloned graph type> ::= "LIKE" <graph name>

-GQLCREATE GRAPH g4 LIKE g2
+GQLCREATE GRAPH g3 LIKE g1

 To clone both the schema and the data, use AS COPY OF instead (see Cloning Graphs).
+AS COPY OF does not bound the new graph to any named graph type.
+Same as LIKE.

 Show node or edge types defined in the current graph: